-Warmbloods are Suited for Leisure and Show-Jumping
+Warmbloods Are Suited for Leisure and Show-Jumping

 Warmbloods are the most popular horses for leisure riding worldwide.
 They are beautiful, reliable, bright, agile, persevering, muscular and extremely diligent.
 No surprise that they always are among the winners in show-jumping and dressage riding.
 During the Olympic Games, warmbloods always win countless medals.

-Does a Warmblood have Warm Blood?
+Does a Warmblood Have Warm Blood?

 If a horse is a coldblood, warmblood or thoroughbred does not depend on the animal’s body temperature, which is about 38 degrees Celsius for all horses.
 The categorization mainly focuses on the animal’s temper and body structure.

-What is the Difference Between Coldblood, Warmblood and Thoroughbred?
+The Difference Between Coldblood, Warmblood and Thoroughbred

 Coldbloods are draft horses, sturdy and big working horses.
 Thoroughbreds are noble and slim race horses.
 Thus, it is quite easy to differentiate between them.
 Warmbloods are a mixture of both – they are more temperamental than coldbloods, but not as nervous as thoroughbreds.
 The perfect compromise.
 Their body structure also merges the characteristics of coldblood horses with those of thoroughbreds.
 Therefore, the warmblood combines the benefits of both types of horses.